maixnor/wu-quartz/content/Previous Questions BS.md

 		1. False
 	2. Herzberg's theory explains the importance of extrinsic motivation
 		1. False
-	3. The "Scientific Management" approach emphasizes the important role of leadership
+	3. The "[[Taylorism|Scientific Management]]" approach emphasizes the important role of leadership
 		1. False
 	4. From a Taylorism perspective, management deals with the optimal division of the production process into individual tasks, in order to economize on the benefits of specialization.
 		1. Correct